Tienisto/ikus-server/README.md

-# Welcome at OVGU
+# Welcome to OVGU
-The server for the Welcome at OVGU app written in Vue and Spring
+The server for the Welcome to OVGU app written in Vue and Spring

 ## Getting Started